ATP 250: Moscow, Vienna, Stockholm

 Players:

-Paire, Ferrer, Raonic, Janowicz, Dimitrov, Gulbis (you can bet on Gulbis never to miss a trip to Sweden ), Verdasco, Chardy, Tomic, Anderson
+Paire, Ferrer, Raonic, Janowicz, Dimitrov, Gulbis (you can bet on Gulbis never to miss a trip to Sweden Winking ), Verdasco, Chardy, Tomic, Anderson

 Draw: